Notice: This page requires JavaScript to function properly.

 ML Introduction with scikit-learn

-You only need to encode two columns, 'sex' and 'island'.
-Since you do not want to encode the whole X, you must use ColumnTransformer.
-Then apply the SimpleImputer and StandardScaler to the entire X.
+You need to encode only two columns, 'sex' and 'island'.
+Since you do not want to encode the entire X, you must use a ColumnTransformer.
+Afterward, apply the SimpleImputer and StandardScaler to the entire X.

 Here is a reminder of the make_column_transformer() and make_pipeline() functions you will use.